byu-cs-236-classroom-templates/project-5/README.md

 # Project 5

+**WARNING:** the type on the interface for `get_rule_dependency_graph` has changed from Project 4 to be `dict[int, list[int]]`. **You need to update the type from `dict[str, list[str]]` to `dict[int, list[int]]` after copying in the file from Project 4.**

-This project uses the `lexer` and `parser` functions from Project 1 and Project 2 to get an instance of a `DatalogProgram`.
+Similar to Project 4, This project uses the `lexer` and `parser` functions from Project 1 and Project 2 to get an instance of a `DatalogProgram`.
 It also uses the `Interpreter.eval_schemes`, `Interpreter.eval_facts`, and `Interpreter.eval_queries` from Project 3.

-Project 5 must evaluate the rules in the Datalog program to add new facts to relations that exist in the database.
-This will be done by implementing the `Interpreter.eval_rule` function according to the algorithm specified in the project description on [learningsuite.byu.edu](http://learningsuite.byu.edu) in the _Content_ section under _Projects_ -> _Project 5_.
+Project 5 differs from Project 4 in that it must implement the `Interpreter.eval_eval_rules_optimized` function according to the algorithm specified in the project description on [learningsuite.byu.edu](http://learningsuite.byu.edu) in the _Content_ section under _Projects_ -> _Project 5_.
+This algorithm groups rules into strongly connected components (SCC), orders the components by dependency, and then evaluates the rules in each component to a fix-point.
+Here each component is considered separate from the other components meaning that there is a fix-point computed for each component and components are evaluated in the dependency order.
+This grouping and ordering minimizes the number of times each rule is evaluated.

-The rule evaluation **must be implemented with relational algebra.** No exceptions.
-Rule evaluation should re-use the existing code for `Interpreter.eval_query` from Project 3 to create intermediate relations.

-Why do we use `Interpreter.eval_query` for evaluating rules?
-Consider this example rule: `R(X,Z) :- G(X,Y,'a'), R(Y,Z).` To evaluate this rule, we need to first compute the operands to the _join_ operation.
-The left operand is given by `G(X,Y,'a')` and the right operand is given by `R(Y,Z)`.
-Assuming that the relations are declared in the _Schemes_ section of the Datalog program as `G(A,B,C)` and `R(A,B)` respectively, then the relation for the left operand is `left = rename([X,Y], project([A,B], (select(C = 'a', G)))` and the relation for the right operand is `right = rename([Y,Z], project([A,B], R))`.
-These two operands are **the resulting relations when each operand is treated as a query**.

-The `,` in the rule represents join.
-The head predicate in our rule, `R(X,Z)`, tells us how to format the final relation from the join: `project([X,Z], join(left, right))`.
-The tuples in this final relation are added to the relation `R` in the database.
-That may require a rename operation to use `Relation.union`.
-Rules are evaluated, in order, until no new facts are added to any of the relations in the database.
-The `Relation.union` relational operator must be used for Project 4.
-Whether you implemented union in Project 3 or will implement it in Project 4, you should include unit tests for this operation.
+You must track, and treat differently, _trivial_ SCCs.
+A trivial SCC is one that **only has a single rule and that rule does not depend on itself**.
+In other words, the rule does not have a self-loop in the dependency graph.
+If an SCC is trivial, then it only needs to be evaluated once!
+As such, the `Interpreter.eval_eval_rules_optimized` function should only yield one, and not two, evaluations for trivial SCCs. **All other non-trivial SCCs must iterate to a fix-point**.

+You are expected to write tests for critical steps in the optimized algorithm.
+Specifically, you are expected to write tests for the dependency graph construction, finding the post-order rule ordering through a depth first search traversal, and computing SCCs.
+We recommend that the code for finding post-order numbers and computing SCCs be decoupled from the Datalog program and interpreter.
+Decoupling means that the code takes as input a dependency graph as specified by the `Interpreter.get_rule_dependency_graph` function.
+That graph has type `dict[int, list[int]]` where the key is the source rule and the list are the destination rules.
+An edge between rules is a dependency relation between the rules.

-**Before proceeding further, please review the Project 4 project description, lecture slides, and all of the associated Jupyter notebooks.
+**Before proceeding further, please review the Project 5 project description, lecture slides, and all of the associated Jupyter notebooks.
 You can thank us later for the suggestion.**

 ## Developer Setup